 Since the first recall was announced in September 2019, 14 additional recalls of drugs containing ranitidine were initiated by the FDA.
 As of January 8th, 2020, the complete list of recalls includes the following manufacturers:

-Those who have used Zantac may have had an increased risk of certain types of cancers.
-This includes:
+Zantac users may have had an increased risk of certain types of cancers.
+These cancer risks include: